daggerok/daggerok.github.io/src/blog/2023-ICT/README.md

 In HRL run conditions market is no hurry to reach opposing PD Array (choppiness or consolidations...)
 In LRL run conditions market is in a hurry to reach opposing PD Array (big candles or push-push-push...)

-We should always take partial profit, or close a trade if there are only 1 contract to not allow us be frustrated by think to being right and loose money instead of taking some money.
-Risk management is #1
+We should always take partial profit, or close a trade if there are only 1 contract to not allow us to be frustrated by think to being right and loose money instead of taking some money.
+Risk management is #1.
+Period.

 If we're expecting price go higher, then down close candles should support price.